wadlworkshop/wadlworkshop.github.io/README.md

 This is th repo for the WADL 2025 Workshop at ACM Hypertext 2025.
+See [https://wadlworkshop.github.io](https://wadlworkshop.github.io/) for more info.

 # Timeline